 The Resampling Type options are as follows:

 If you have a raster product or an image service selected in the Contents pane, you will see all of the band combinations associated with that data in the drop-down menu.
-Other popular band combinations are available depending on sensor type and bands.
-Below is an example from Landsat 8.
+Popular band combinations are available depending on sensor type and bands.
+Hover over the band combination to display the associated band name and number.
+The following image is an example from Landsat 8.

 You also have the option to create custom band combinations.
 To do this, select Custom and load the bands you want into each color.
-When you click Add, you will be able to select it from the drop-down menu.
+When you click Add, you can select them from the drop-down menu.

 The Masking button allows you to choose a feature class in the Contents pane to mask out the selected raster.
 This is helpful if you already have a feature class of the area that needs to be masked out.